 With this basic understanding of the Chapter 7 framework and as part of the initial interview, you will be asking the debtor various questions to evaluate his/her current financial condition.
 These questions not only help you determine the appropriate course of action to recommend to the client, but they also serve as the framework for completing the Chapter 7 petition and schedules.
-The following is a list/outline of suggested questions.
 Remember that the order in which you ask the questions is not important, but you will need answers to all of the questions in order to complete the petition.
-As explained in the interview section, all of these questions do not need to be asked at the initial interview.
+As explained in the interview section, all of the questions do not need to be asked at the initial interview.
 Arrangements can be made for future meetings with the client.
-A copy of the petition and schedules is available in the Appendix beginning at page 53.